 The time-frame between an event happening and making an interpretation of the event is so lightning fast that we usually fail to notice we did something.
 Likewise, the time-frame between making an interpretation and experiencing an emotion is lighting fast, so it can seem like the emotion just came out of nowhere or was caused by something else other than us (another person, a place, a thing).
 However, the emotion and everything that flows from it isn’t caused by someone or something else other than us; it is entirely our own making.
 The outside world may influence the direction that our thoughts and emotions take, but it does not create them.
 WE DO IT TO OURSELVES.
 This reality can be hard to embrace!
 If you’re frustrated with this idea and you want to give up your learning, this is very understandable!
 But please don’t give up!
 You can do this!!

 **Owning (and therefore taking responsibility for) these facts about making our own interpretations, and likewise for creating our own emotions, is one of the biggest milestones that can be reached by anyone learning about their mental health.
-Failing to embrace this concept will surely leave you stuck in a pattern of chaos and dysfunction within yourself and with the world, possibly indefinitely.
+Refusing to embrace this concept will surely leave you stuck in a pattern of chaos and dysfunction within yourself and with the world, possibly indefinitely.
 The good news is that you can make life better as you learn how to take this type of responsibility.**

 The “ST” part of the model refers to “self-talk”.
 Self-talk happens when we are in the midst of experiencing our emotions.
 These are all the things we say to ourselves (or out loud) so as to try and make a case for our interpretations.
 Our self-talk is often used to convince ourselves and others that our interpretations are “the only possible interpretations”.
-While we are engaged in self-talk, it is very common to start making many judgments about our ourselves (or others).
+While we are engaged in self-talk, it is very common to start making many judgments about ourselves (or others).
 Self-talk can also include many of the “cognitive distortions” that we discussed in slide set 2 and slide set 3 of STEP 3.